-Daily, the internet grows roughly by 500,000 new websites.
-Given the explosion in web access through the evolution of tablets, smartphones, and broader WiFi access, we can safely assume that millions of people around the world live at least some part, if not a great deal, of their lives online.
+Given the explosion in web access through the evolution of tablets, smartphones, and broader Wi-Fi access, we can safely assume that millions of people around the world live a great deal of their lives online.

 The internet has lowered the entry barriers for many industries.
 Given all that new, fierce competition, why does any potential customer select one brand’s content over another?

 Several theories explain different psychological aspects of persuasion.
-Let’s look at a few that are particularly relevant to digital content.
+Let’s look at a few that are particularly relevant to digital content and persuasive writing techniques.

-One of the most obvious sales tactics around, scarcity works to overcome a user’s last little bit of resistance by pressuring them to act fast.
+One of the most obvious persuasive writing techniques around, scarcity works to overcome a user’s last little bit of resistance by pressuring them to act fast.
 If there are only 100 widgets available, or the discount code is good for today only, then those fence-sitters may be more likely to take the leap and act.

 While scarcity is more common in sales than marketing, you can make use of it and the associated FOMO (fear of missing out) to persuade new users to subscribe to your list by promising them exclusive access to content or other valuable benefits (free shipping, early access to sales, special discount codes).

-A multidisciplinary research project by Yale University showed that persuasive communications depend on, among other things:
+A multidisciplinary research project by Yale University showed that persuasive writing depends on, among other things:

 - Credible, attractive (i.e., warm and friendly) speakers